This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-• We will take a register on the TEAMs meetings and monitor engagement.
+• We will take a register .

 • We will ask for and check work returned by email or on the pupil’s return.